Paris: Employment and income

-Incomes

-The average net household income (after social, pension and health insurance contributions) in Paris was €36,085 for 2011.
-It ranged from €22,095 in the 19th arrondissement to €82,449 in the 7th arrondissement.
-The median taxable income for 2011 was around €25,000 in Paris and €22,200 for Île-de-France.
-Generally speaking, incomes are higher in the Western part of the city and in the western suburbs than in the northern and eastern parts of the urban area.
+Incomes are higher in the Western part of Paris and in the western suburbs, than in the northern and eastern parts of the urban area.
 While Paris has some of the richest neighbourhoods in France, it also has some of the poorest, mostly on the eastern side of the city.
-In 2012, 14 percent of households in the city earned less than €977 per month, the official poverty line.
-Twenty-five percent of residents in the 19th arrondissement lived below the poverty line; 24 percent in the 18th, 22 percent in the 20th and 18 percent in the 10th.
-In the city's wealthiest neighbourhood, the 7th arrondissement, 7 percent lived below the poverty line; 8 percent in the 6th arrondissement; and 9 percent in the 16th arrondissement.
+In 2012, 14 percent of households in Paris earned less than €977 per month, the official poverty line.
+Twenty-five percent of residents in the 19th arrondissement lived below the poverty line.
+In Paris's wealthiest neighbourhood, the 7th arrondissement, 7 percent lived below the poverty line.
+The unemployment rate in Paris in the 4th trimester of 2021 was six percent, compared with 7.4 percent in the whole of France.
+This was the lowest rate in thirteen years.

 Tourism

+As of 2024, Paris was considered the most attractive city in the world for 4 years in a row, by the Euromonitor Global Cities Destination Index.
+However, by the number of tourists coming from other countries, it was only in 9th place.

-Tourism recovered in the Paris region in 2021, increasing to 22.6 million visitors, thirty percent more than in 2020, but still well below 2019 levels.
-The number of visitors from the United States increased by 237 percent over 2020.
+Tourism continued to recover in the Paris region in 2022, increasing to 44 million visitors, an increase of 95 percent over 2021, but still 13 percent lower than in 2019.

-Greater Paris, comprising Paris and its three surrounding departments, received 38 million visitors in 2019, a record, measured by hotel arrivals.
+Greater Paris, comprising Paris and its three surrounding departments, received a record 38 million visitors in 2019, measured by hotel arrivals.
 These included 12.2 million French visitors.
-Of foreign visitors, the greatest number came from the United States (2.6 million), United Kingdom (1.2 million), Germany (981 thousand) and China (711 thousand).
-However, tourism to Paris and its region fell to 17.5 million in 2020 due to the COVID-19 pandemic, with a 78 percent drop in foreign tourists measured by hotel stays, and a drop of 56 percent in French guests, for an overall drop of 68 percent.
-This caused a drop 15 billion Euros in hotel receipts.
+Of the foreign visitors, the greatest number came from the United States (2.6 million), the United Kingdom (1.2 million), Germany (981 thousand), and China (711 thousand).

 In 2018, measured by the Euromonitor Global Cities Destination Index, Paris was the second-busiest airline destination in the world, with 19.10 million visitors, behind Bangkok (22.78 million) but ahead of London (19.09 million).
-According to the Paris Convention and Visitors Bureau, 393,008 workers in Greater Paris, or 12.4% of the total workforce, are engaged in tourism-related sectors such as hotels, catering, transport and leisure.
+In 2016, 393,008 workers in Greater Paris, or 12.4 percent of the total workforce, were engaged in tourism-related sectors such as hotels, catering, transport and leisure.